num42/RxUserDefaults/README.md

 setting.asObservable()

 ```

+## Storage Layer
+If you do not want to use the UserDefaults as a storage layer you can implement your own.
+To do this you have to confirm to the StorageLayer Protocol.

 ## Warnings & TODOs
 I want to support everything that the UserDefaults support (e.g. Dictionary, URL ...).
 For now you can expand the library to more types by conforming to the RxSettingCompatible protocol.